dax8it/ATJIUJITSU-REAL-NEW/content/blog/outdoor-classes.md

 ---
 # Kids Kickboxing

 ## Our outdoor kids kickboxing is available to kids of all ages!
-Every Monday from 5:15 p.m. to 6:00 p.m. and Saturday from 11:15 a.m. to 12:00 p.m.
+Every Monday and Saturday!

+### MONDAYS- 5:15 pm to 6:00 pm

+### SATURDAYS- 11:15 am to 12:00 pm

 # Adult Kickboxing and Muay-Thai

-## Our adult program is offered Monday through Thursday outdoors from 6:00 p.m. to 7:00 p.m. with both Kickboxing and Muay Thai classes!
+## Our adult program is offered Monday through Thursday with both Kickboxing and Muay Thai classes to choose from!
 Everyone is welcome to join!
 All ages, all experience levels!

+### MONDAYS (KICKBOXING) - 6:00 pm to 7:00 pm

+### TUESDAYS (MUAY THAI) - 6:00 pm to 7:00 pm

+### WEDNESDAYS (KICKBOXING) - 6:00 pm to 7:00 pm

+### THURSDAYS (MUAY THAI) - 6:00 pm to 7:00 pm

 **(Classes are held outdoors weather permitting!)**